citrix/monitoring-api/docs/index.md

 ***Part 2: Modify the Monitor Service configuration settings***

-1.From any Delivery Controller in the site, run the following PowerShell commands once.
+1. From any Delivery Controller in the Site, run the following PowerShell commands once.
 This removes the Monitor Service registration with the Configuration Service.

 ```
 asnp citrix.\*